-The one deck will be constructed of composite materials and supported by timber post on concrete.
-The deck will be open and isolated from the surrounding landscape with rock over a fiberglass weed barrier.
+A deck will be constructed of metal/composite materials and supported by steel.
+The deck will be open overhead and underneath and isolated from the surrounding landscape with dirt and gravel over a weed barrier.
+This material should be spread underneath the entire deck surface and to 2' past the drip-line of the deck.